HomeHealth Care NewsMedicare is the Key to Fixing the Doctor Shortage - Commentary

 Today, it can take weeks to see a doctor, and when patients do get in, appointments last about 15 minutes.
 The reason is simple.
 America is facing a shortage of doctors.

 Nearly 19 percent of the U.S. population is covered by Medicare.
-Declining reimbursement rates under Medicare are forcing many doctors to retire early or not accept Medicare at all.
+Declining reimbursement rates under Medicare are forcing many doctors to retire early or not accept Medicare.
 The problem will only get worse.
 Seniors are living longer than was anticipated in 1965 when Medicare was signed into law.
 Sixty-seven million people are enrolled in Medicare today.

-Adjusting for inflation, Medicare reimbursement rates for doctors have fallen by 29 percent in the last 23 years while payments for other health care providers (skilled nursing facilities, hospices, inpatient and outpatient hospitals) have kept pace with rising prices.
+Adjusting for inflation, Medicare reimbursement rates for doctors have fallen by 29 percent in the last 23 years, though payments for other health care providers (skilled nursing facilities, hospices, inpatient and outpatient hospitals) have kept pace with rising prices.
 In 2023, physicians were the only provider group that did not receive an inflation adjustment.

-The Centers for Medicare and Medicaid Services (CMS) sets reimbursement rates based on overly bureaucratic formulas that fail to adjust for inflation.
-The American Medical Association (AMA) among others has called for reform.
+The Centers for Medicare and Medicaid Services (CMS) sets reimbursement rates based on bureaucratic formulas that fail to adjust for inflation.
+The American Medical Association (AMA), among others, has called for reform.

-A recent analysis by the Pacific Research Institute finds low Medicare payments exacerbate the physician shortage and can lead to reduced health care access for vulnerable patients.
+A recent analysis by the Pacific Research Institute shows low Medicare payments exacerbate the physician shortage and can reduce health care access for vulnerable patients.
 This should surprise no one.
 Doctors in private, independent practices operate as small businesses.
-Assuming Medicare covers about 19 percent of their patients when payments fail to keep up with their cost of doing business, doctors have no choice but to stop seeing Medicare patients, scale back staff, cut down on service, accept buyouts from larger providers, or simply close.
+Assuming Medicare covers about 19 percent of their patients, when payments fail to keep up with their cost of doing business, doctors have no choice but to stop seeing Medicare patients, scale back staff, cut down on service, accept buyouts from larger providers, or close.

 Collateral Damage